The Honu Sorrento is a fast and sporty iSUP perfect for fitness paddling and overnight touring.

 Inside the Sorrento we still have the lightweight, yet rigid, system of a woven fabric base layer for the deck and hull connected with crossed drop stitch yarns that make an “X” pattern inside the board.
 These two together both reduce weight and increase rigidity when compared to more standard construction methods.

 Honu didn’t stop there when building the Sorrento.
 Instead of using the triple-bonded PVC rail construction used in their other iSUPs, the Sorrento gets a heat-welded sandwich of PVC with a 50mm carbon fiber fabric filling.
+That carbon fiber fabric is now also welded in place rather than glued.
 This provides a ton of abrasion and puncture resistance along the rails, but also (and you’ve probably guessed it already) increases the Sorrento’s rigidity overall.

 You’re probably tired of hearing about rigidity by now (unfortunately, we’re not done with it yet), but how stiff an iSUP is on the water makes a big difference in its performance.
 With all of these awesome construction details, it was no surprise that the Sorrento did incredibly well in our 170 lbs bend test.
-With a total deflection of just over 1 inch when loaded, the Sorrento is tied for the third-stiffest iSUP we’ve tested to date.
+With a total deflection of just over 1.3 inches.

 At 20 PSI I had to jump up and down on the Sorrento to notice any real flex in the board – and even then it was minimal.
-At 230 lbs I’m definitely heavier than your average paddler on a sub 30” board, and I couldn’t feel any flex while cruising or sprinting on the Sorrento.
+At 230 lbs I’m not a small person, and I couldn’t feel any flex while cruising or sprinting on the Sorrento.

 Specifications